cs340-20/Whirl/STATUS.md

 **David:**

 **Vicki:** In this iteration, I built the login page for the application and added the input functionality for signing in.
 I also created the wireframes for each page of the app.
+I expect my role to continue in the front-end development, testing, and helping with layout of the app.

 **Jiuru:**